commitdev/docs/docs/epresources/ep-interview-guide.md

 ## During the Interview

 - Arrive at your Zoom interview on time but not too early.
 We recommend entering your Zoom interview 2-3 minutes before your scheduled interview time.
   - What happens if the interviewer doesn’t show up?
-If it’s been 5-10 minutess past the interview time and no one from the SP team has showed up, please email the SP about this matter.
+If it’s been 5-10 minutes past the interview time and no one from the SP team has showed up, please email the SP about this matter.
 - Go in with a positive attitude, warmth, and smile.
 This may seem obvious, but in a virtual interview, [body language can be harder to read](https://recruitingdaily.com/how-employers-can-read-virtual-body-language-while-hiring/).
   - SPs are not only looking for someone who can code, but a core team member who can also lead, build team culture and are excited with what they are working on.